-EOB Code Descriptions are listed in the RA information in the TXT file.
+Explanation of Benefits code descriptions are listed in the RA information in the TXT file.

-EOBs are listed in the RA information from the CSV file; however, the printed message corresponding to the codes does not appear in the file.
-The EOB listing matches standard EOB codes to explanation text is available on the Portal for reference.
+Explanation of Benefits codes are listed in the RA information from the CSV file; however, the printed messages corresponding to the codes do not appear in the file.
+The EOB code listing matching standard EOB codes to explanation text is available on the Portal for reference.